-An implant is inserted into the void left once the disc is removed.
+An implant is inserted into the void left where the disc is removed.
 This implant acts as a scaffold for bone to grow through, which will eventually stabilize that segment of your spine once fusion (bone growth) occurs.
-This may include fixation as a standalone device.
+This may include an implant with built in fixation (standalone device).